rodhilton/jasome/README.md

 # Running

-Download and install the latest distribution and unzip, then run:
+Download the latest distribution and unzip, change into directory, then run:

   ```
-  ./bin/jasome <directory to analyze>
+  bin/jasome <directory to analyze>
   ```

 JaSoMe will gather metrics and output them to the console.
 You can save the XML